ngandrass/moodle-data-archiving-concept/docs/architecture/index.md

 [:fontawesome-solid-cubes: Component Details](components/worker-services){ .md-button }

+## Interfaces (APIs) and Signals

+!!! warning "TODO"
+    This section is still work in progress (WIP) and might contain incomplete, incorrect, or outdated information.

 ## Findings

 This sections lists various findings and implications that have been discovered during the design phase of the